Have you ever been called an amateur? It stings. It shouldn’t be.

 “Amateurs hope.
 Professionals work.”

-These quotes assume professional deliver better results than amateurs.
+Both quotes assume professionals deliver better results than amateurs.
 But where does that reputation come from?

-True professionals are loyal to that standard, to the extent that they completely internalize it.
+True professionals are loyal to that standard, they even completely internalize it.
 As a result, professionals are often more loyal to their peer group than to their employer, if they even have one.

 Passion

 Both amateurs and professionals often talk about being passionate.
-Passion is often thought to mean to love or like, but originally it meant pain or suffering.
+Passion is thought to mean to love, but originally it meant pain or suffering.
 Not just any suffering, but suffering or sacrifice for a higher goal.
-This is different from loving certain activities, or love being part of a certain group.
+This is different from loving certain activities, or loving the group they are a part of.

 In Christianity, the passion of Christ refers to the sacrifice of Jesus so that the world can be saved.
-No lack of ambition there… The Easter story of his Via Dolorosa and crucifixion goes into great and painful details there.
+No lack of ambition… The Easter story of his Via Dolorosa and crucifixion goes into vivid and painful details of that suffering.

 An amateur says: I think it is important to me.
 A professional says: I think it is important to the profession.
 A passionate person says: I think it is important to others.